Bustaboy/Nexlify/docs/github_checklist.md

 ## 📁 Complete File Structure

-Ensure your `C:\Night-City-Trader` directory contains ALL these files:
+Ensure your `C:\Nexlify` directory contains ALL these files:

 ```
 C:\Night-City-Trader\